Q: WHAT IS CERTIFICATION?

-- An On-Site Visit will be performed as part of all firms seeking certification.
+- An on-site visit will be performed as part of all firms seeking certificate.

 Within the MNAA -SMWBE certification program, firms are certified in one of the following classification:

-- SBE – Small Business Enterprise (Small Male All Other)
+- SBE - Small Business Enterprise (Caucasian Male)

-- WBE – Women Business Enterprise (Non Minority Female)
+- WBE – Women Business Enterprise (Caucasian Female)

 The Metropolitan Nashville Airport Authority (MNAA) office of the Business Diversity Development (BDD) has two options when seeking certification.

-DISADVANTAGED BUSINESS ENTERPRISE (DBE) OR AIRPORT CINCESSIONAIRE DISADVANTAGED BUSINESS (ACDBE) STATEWIDE CERTIFICATION:
+DISADVANTAGED BUSINESS ENTERPRISE (DBE) OR AIRPORT CONCESSIONAIRE DISADVANTAGED BUSINESS ENTERPRISE (ACDBE) STATEWIDE CERTIFICATION:

-MNAA partners with the Tennessee Uniform Certification Program (TNUCP) to ensure economic participation in contracting opportunities created by FAA financial assistance programs for Disadvantaged Business Enterprises (DBE) or Airport Concessionaire Disadvantaged Business Enterprises (ACDBE).
-Both DBE/ACDBE firms must be a for-profit business, as defined in 49 CFR, Part 26.
+MNAA partners with the Tennessee Uniform Certification Program (TNUCP) to ensure economic participation in contracting opportunities created by FAA financial assistance programs for Disadvantaged Business Enterprises (DBE) or Airport Concessionaire Disadvantaged Business Enterprises .
+DBE firms must be a for-profit business, as defined in 49 CFR, Part 26

 Q: Is there a cost to become certified?